Hospital Services Outsourcing Programme (HSOP)

 1. When is the project scheduled to begin and end?

-• The project is set to commence on July 2024 and is expected to conclude on October 2024.
+• The project is set to commence on 24 April 2025 and is expected to conclude in October 2025.

-1. How are patients outsourced in this program?
+1. How are services being outsourced in this program?

 1. How does MOH hospital identify patients eligible for referral to panel providers under HSOP?

-• Patients eligible for referral are identified based on the criteria set by HSOP, which include medical condition, treatment, and availability of services at panel providers.
+• Patients eligible for referral are identified based on the criteria set by HSOP, which include patient medical condition and treatment needed, and availability of services at panel providers.

 1. How are appointments scheduled for patients referred to panel providers under HSOP?